adrigabzu/adrianzucco_web/content/project/_index.md

 cardView: false
 ---

 This is a collection of projects I have been involved in, either as a lead or as a collaborator.
-The projects are listed in reverse chronological order, with the most recent ones at the top.
-Each project includes a brief description and relevant links to publications, presentations, or other resources.